TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

   source ~/ros-humble-ros1-bridge/install/local_setup.bash
   ros2 run ros1_bridge dynamic_bridge
 ```
+*Note: We need to source `local_setup.bash` and NOT `setup.bash` because the bridge was compiled in a docker container that may have different underlay locations.
+Besides, we don't need to source these underlays in the host system again.

 ###  3.)
 Back to the ROS1 Noetic docker container, run in another terminal tab: